 - Carve the turkey: If you have a favorite way of carving a turkey, go ahead and use it.
 My preferred method: Cut the legs free from the body of the bird, and cut the drumsticks away from the thighs.
 I leave the drumsticks whole (my favorite part!) and slice the meat from the thighs in 1/2“ slices for dark meat lovers.
 Next, I cut the entire breast half from one side of the bird by working my knife down the keel bone from the top down to the wing, following the inside of the ribcage.
 Once the breast half is free of the bird, it is easy to slice into 1/2” thick slices on my carving board.
 I repeat with the other breast half.
 Finally, I cut each wing away from the carcass, and separate the drumette from the wing, and the wing from the wingtip.
 I arrange all these pieces on a platter and serve.

-- Watch out for enhanced turkeys – look for the words “enhanced with a x% solution”.
+Watch out for enhanced turkeys – look for the words “enhanced with a x% solution”.
 That means the turkey was brined at the factory.
 If the turkey is “Enhanced with a natural solution” of more than 6 percent, it already has enough salt inside of it.
 Cut the salt in the dry brine down to 1 tablespoon.
 If at all possible, get a natural turkey.
-Sure, that turkey going for fifty-nine cents a pound at the grocery store is a deal, but I’d rather pay extra for the natural turkey and do my own brining.
+Sure, that turkey going for fifty-nine cents a pound at the grocery store is a deal.
+(And one that I will take advantage of myself, from time to time.)
+But, most of the time, I’d rather pay extra for the natural turkey and do my own brining.